More about CPEP

 CPEP-approved training programs prepare scientists and physicians for leadership roles in the clinical microbiology or immunology professions.
 Many program graduates find employment in clinical microbiology or immunology laboratories where they become involved in patient care through daily interaction with other medical staff, infection control practitioners, clinical pharmacists, and healthcare administrators.
 In addition, graduates work in public health laboratories, university or industrial research programs, or college or university educational settings.
 CPEP graduates are active in the discovery, diagnosis, treatment and prevention of infectious and immune mediated diseases, combating the emergence of antimicrobial resistance, investigating potential world pandemics, responding to and preventing bioterrorism events, and leading epidemiologic investigations of local outbreaks.
 Postdoctoral candidates interested in these challenges should investigate training offered in CPEP-accredited programs.
 Programs are located in medical centers in locations around the U.S.

 The usual length of the training is two years but may vary depending on the background of the fellow.
 Trainees in clinical microbiology learn diagnostic bacteriology, mycology, parasitology and virology, methods in antimicrobial testing, and techniques used in the molecular diagnosis of infectious diseases.
+Specifics about the clinical microbiology training is available in the training Essentials.
 Trainees in medical immunology learn testing for patients with malignancies, immunodeficiencies, autoimmune disease, allergy, and infectious diseases, as well as for patients treated with transplantation.
+Specifics about the medical immunology training is available in the training Essentials.
 All trainees receive research training and conduct original or collaborative research in conjunction with their clinical training.
 In addition, trainees study laboratory management, epidemiology, public health and laboratory safety.